 14. Kasav

 Kasav is one of the most commonplace Haitian dishes.
 It is simply a type of bread.
 It looks like a blend between a pancake and flatbread.
-The most poignant thing that distinguishes Kasav from other bread in Haiti is that it uses manioc flour.
+The most poignant thing that distinguishes Kasav from other haitian bread is that it uses manioc flour.
 Manioc flour is famous for its neutral taste and high adaptability in recipes.
 You can use it for almost anything.
 The fact that this dish uses manioc flour also means that Kasavs are gluten-free – a definite win for those with intolerances when visiting Haiti.

 This dish dates back to the indigenous pre-colonial times, and Kasavs are easily prepared over open fires or stoves in modern times.
 Trying a Kasav is a must, and the recipe is pretty easy to replicate at home.